Quality QRQuality QR

 Department directories: QR codes at entrances linking to interactive facility maps.

 Parking assistance: Codes in parking structures showing the route to main entrance and how to remember parking location.
+Quality QR's dynamic codes are ideal for wayfinding because you can update directions as departments relocate without replacing signage.

 Staff Identification